gbti-network/.github/profile/readme.md

 # About GBTI

-GBTI is a private  community that aims to connect developers and enthusiasts to collaborate, curate, and grow professionally together.
+The GBTI Network connects developers and enthusiasts to collaborate, curate, and grow professionally together.
+Our community members enjoy publishing novel tools, launching products and tutorials, as well as spotlighting projects in the open source community.
+For more information, news, and events, check out the [GBTI Network Blog](https://gbti.network)

 ## Repositories